- 22 Heroes to choose from (A new hero is added every three weeks).

 Experience is earned by killing minions, storing CXP in the Amber Link. and killing enemy heroes.

 There are no structures to build, however there are cards that allow you to place temporary sentries which will alert when an enemy player is nearby.
-These are called wards and are essential to place.
+These are called wards and are essential to place to see where the enemy is on the mini-map.
+These are generally not used enough by players.

 There is only one map to play on.